mannatgupta146/Day75_Task/README.md

 Through this task, I learned to:
 - Handle multiple controlled form inputs in React
+- Initialize state using data from `localStorage`
+- Store and update data persistently in the browser
-- Update and manage arrays in state efficiently
+- Manage arrays in state efficiently
 - Use component-based architecture for better code organization
 - Pass functions as props for child-to-parent communication
 - Build a clean and user-friendly UI using Tailwind CSS